Are you looking for ideas to keep the kids occupied over the summer holidays? Look no further…

 Little Street has a few locations in and around Surrey and is a scaled down version of a typical town, which encourages children to role play in different areas.
 You can read our full review here.

-AirHop is a Trampoline Parks which is fun for all of the family.
+AirHop is a Trampoline Park in Guildford which is fun for all of the family.
 They have special summer offers.